pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

   email: string;
 }

-op getUser(id: string): User | UserNotFound; // will not include InvalidEmailError, does return email field
+op getUser(id: string): User | UserNotFound; // returns email field in response, will not raise InvalidEmailError

-op createUser(...User): User; // will include InvalidEmailError, does return email field
+op createUser(...User): User; // returns email field in response, can raise InvalidEmailError

-op deleteUser(id: string): User; // does not include InvalidEmailError, does not return email field
+op deleteUser(id: string): User; // does not return email field in response, will not raise InvalidEmailError
 ```

 </details>